trendoman/Midware/tutorials/Extended-Users/README.md

     ..
     ..
 ```
-The setting of success message and subsequent redirection that folows should be familiar to you now.
+The setting of success message and subsequent redirection that follows should be familiar to you now.

 That completes our tour through the code in 'users/register.php' template.
 Next we implement the 'Login/Logout' functionality through 'users/login.php;